saltedH4SH3S-git/DevOps/Windows 10 Setup URI Command Strings.md

 ## Notes

-> There are deep embeded internet urls and apps URI and actions have not been included in this current version of documentation.
-This document is complete for the needs of the author.
+> This document is complete for the needs of the author.
+Future updates are as required for corrections or update material.

 ## Document Info: